Hit hard by the AMT? Here are 7 ways to avoid it, or least reduce how much you owe

 Bottom line

-The AMT can be complicated and it adds further complexity to a tax code that can already feel maze-like.
-In these situations it may be helpful to call in a tax preparer to figure out your tax situation, and such skilled preparers may well save you much more than it costs to hire them.
+The AMT can be complicated, only adding further complexity to a tax code that already can feel maze-like.
+In these situations it may be helpful to call in a tax preparer to figure out your tax situation.
+A skilled tax preparer may well save you much more than it costs to hire them.